wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.2-dev1 =

+* Added the 'Include on Static Homepage' option on the General settings page.

 = Version 6.1.1 =

 * Fixed: Added the missing NGFB admin stylesheet and javascript to the `post-new.php` page as well.